daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 ---
 layout: post
-title: Simplifying data ingestion with Google Cloud Pub/Sub's BigQuery Subscriptions
+title: Simplifying data ingestion with Google Cloud's Pub/Sub BigQuery Subscriptions
-subtitle: In this blog I cover how to implement a simple data ingestion and analytics pipeline using Google Cloud Pub/Sub's BigQuery Subscription service.
+subtitle: In this blog I cover how to implement a simple data ingestion pipeline using Google Cloud Pub/Sub's BigQuery Subscription service including example Terraform code.
 #cover-img: /assets/img/path.jpg
-thumbnail-img: /assets/img/gcpdiag/gcpdiag-stethoscope.png
+#thumbnail-img: /assets/img/gcpdiag/gcpdiag-stethoscope.png
-share-img: /assets/img/gcpdiag/gcpdiag-stethoscope.png
+#share-img: /assets/img/gcpdiag/gcpdiag-stethoscope.png
 readtime: true
-share-title: "Simplifying data ingestion with Google Cloud Pub/Sub's BigQuery Subscription"
+share-title: "Simplifying data ingestion with Google Cloud's Pub/Sub BigQuery Subscription"
-share-description: "In this blog I cover how to implement a simple data ingestion and analytics pipeline using Google Cloud Pub/Sub's BigQuery Subscription service."
+share-description: "In this blog I cover how to implement a simple data ingestionpipeline using Google Cloud's Pub/Sub BigQuery Subscription service including example Terraform code."
-tags: [BigQuery Subscription, Pub/Sub, Data Ingestion, ELT, Analytics]
+tags: [BigQuery Subscription, Pub/Sub, Data Ingestion, ELT]
 ---

 * toc
 {:toc}

 # Google Cloud's Pub/Sub BigQuery Subscriptions
 Google Cloud's Pub/Sub BigQuery subscriptions simplify data ingestion pipelines that require little or no data transformation.
-Applications performing extract, load and transform (ELT) data pipelines no longer need to make use of Cloud Functions or Dataflow to subscribe to a Pub/Sub topic and load data into BigQuery.
-Instead Pub/Sub BigQuery subscriptions send messages directly to BigQuery as they are received.
+Applications performing extract, load and transform (ELT) tasks no longer need to make use of Cloud Functions or Dataflow to subscribe to a Pub/Sub topic and load data into BigQuery.
+Instead, Pub/Sub BigQuery subscriptions send messages directly to BigQuery as they are received.

 ![Pub/Sub BigQuery Subscription](/assets/img/bigquerysub/pubsub-bigquery-subscription.png "Pub/Sub BigQuery Subscription")

-*Pub/Sub BigQuery Subscription*
+*Pub/Sub BigQuery Subscription Architecture*

 Messages are sent to BigQuery in one of two ways.
-The default method loads the messages in their raw format, into the BigQuery table under a data column/field.
+The default method loads the messages in their raw format, into the BigQuery table under a data column/field for later manipulation.

 ![BigQuery Subscription Default Data Ingestion Format](/assets/img/bigquerysub/pubsub-subscription-raw-data-column.PNG "BigQuery Subscription Default Data Ingestion Format")

 *Example BigQuery Subscription Default Data Ingestion Format*

-Alternatively, a schema can be defined on the Pub/Sub topic to define the format of message fields.
-The BigQuery subscription then uses this schema to load the defined message fields into corresponding BigQuery table fields.
+Alternatively, a schema can be configured on the Pub/Sub Topic to define the format of message fields.
+The Piub/Sub BigQuery Subscription then uses this schema to load the defined message fields into the corresponding BigQuery table fields.

 ![BigQuery Subscription With Schema Data Ingestion Format](/assets/img/bigquerysub/pubsub-subscription-with-schema-format.PNG "BigQuery Subscription with Schema Data Ingestion Format")

 *Example BigQuery Subscription with Schema Data Ingestion Format*

-In addition, metadata can be populated to help track information such as subscription name, message ingestion time etc.
+In addition, metadata can be populated to help track information such as subscription name, message publish time etc.

 ![BigQuery Subscription Schema Format with Metadata](/assets/img/bigquerysub/pubsub-subscription-schema-with-metadata.PNG "BigQuery Subscription Schema Format with Metadata")

-*Example BigQuery Subscription Schema with Metadata format*
+*Example BigQuery Subscription Schema with Metadata Format*

 With write additional metadata enabled, the BigQuery schema needs to have the following fields defined.
 However, these fields must not be defined within the Topic schema itself.